 What should you do if the FOS will not consider your complaint?

 If the FOS considers that your complaint may be out of jurisdiction, it will give you an opportunity to make representations before they make a final decision.

 The FOS can also refer your complaint to another complaints scheme where appropriate.

 Alternative redress should be made through the courts.
 A remedy might be sought under the law of agency if you’re seeking redress from a broker who has breached their fiduciary duties.

 You may also be able to sue your insurer and/or broker for breach of contract.

 PII help, support and resources

 Practice note on PII – outlines the regulatory requirement to obtain PII and gives an introduction to the application process and market-related issues

-Guidance on excess layer/top-up cover – outlines what should be considered when assessing how adequate your PII arrangements are and highlights situations where it may be prudent to purchase excess layer cover above the minimum required by the SRA
+Top-up (excess layer) cover – outlines what should be considered when assessing how adequate your PII arrangements are and highlights situations where it may be prudent to purchase excess layer cover above the minimum required by the SRA

 Practice note on setting up a practice: regulatory requirements – a guide on the different types of legal practice (from sole practitioner to an alternative business structure) and PII tips for new firms